Tyre: The Mediterranean's best-kept secret?

 The Triumphal Arch and palm trees at the Al Bass site in Tyre, Lebanon.

-Founded more than 4,000 years ago, Tyre prospered as the capital of Phoenicia, an ancient Semitic civilization.
+Founded more than 4,000 years ago, Tyre prospered as one of the main cities of Phoenicia, an ancient Semitic civilization.

 It grew rich through trade of a vibrant purple dye made from locally harvested murex shells, and formed colonies that remain as cities today: Cadiz in Spain and Carthage in Tunisia.
 When the Romans took Tyre -- also known as Sur -- in 64 BC, they built a splendid triumphal arch and one of the world's largest hippodromes.